 those choosing sites for the machines need to situate them away from strong sunlight, or overhead lighting which makes it hard to read the screen, and where they are accessible to people using wheelchairs or walkers, or having restricted mobility and needing more space for instance, a young mother with a child in a push chair

-An example of collaboration between the banking industry and an organisation advocating for people who are blind or vision impaired is reported by the Royal Bank of Scotland, it concerns a smartphone app to make banking services more accessible and illustrates how user centred design can provide solutions.
+An example of collaboration between the banking industry and an organisation advocating for people who are blind or vision impaired is reported by the Royal Bank of Scotland, it concerns a smartphone app and The Piraeus Bank Group describe the changes they have made to their e-branch concept to make online banking services more accessible.
+These examples illustrate how user centred design can provide solutions.

 Do these solutions go far enough?

 Remember interactions with technologies should be easy for everyone!